candeogi/HomeworkGSO/README.md

 Repository for GSO Homework.
 The assignment consist in two business case of unicorn companies: _Intercom_ and _Vice Media_.

-You can find LaTeX source code and the pdf version in the related files.
+You can find LaTeX source code and the pdf version in the related folders.